On your way through the Generic Extractor tutorial, you have learned about

 column of the campaign content table.
 This is done automatically because once

-you said that the entire response was supposed to be a single table row, the array _links
+you say that the entire response is supposed to be a single table row, the array _links

 property will not fit into a single value of a table.